djdeo/Vue2-bulma-image-modal/README.md

 use div:first-child to show the very first div in different style, loop all the images in v-for, no need to add another style in the html.

+## Add webpack version

+use `build-index.html` and the `build` folder together will show the same effect, supports many browsers except ie11